Links on Android Authority may earn us a commission. Learn more.

 All in all, Tensor is not a massive leap forward in the traditional sense, but its ML capabilities indicate the start of a new era for Google’s custom silicon efforts.

 What has Google accomplished with the Pixel 6 SoC?

 AI and ML are at the core of what Google does, and it arguably does them better than everyone else — hence why it’s the core focus of Google’s chip.
 As we’ve noted in many recent SoC releases, raw performance is no longer the most important aspect of mobile SoCs.
 Heterogeneous compute and workload efficiency are just as, if not more, important to enable powerful new software features and product differentiation.

 For proof of this fact, look no further than Apple and its own vertical integration success with the iPhone.
 Over the past few generations, Apple has focused heavily on improving its custom SoCs’ machine learning capabilities.
-That has paid off — as is evident from the slew of ML-related features introduced alongside the latest iPhone and iOS 15.
+That has paid off — as is evident from the slew of ML-related features introduced alongside the latest iPhone.

 With Tensor, Google finally has influence over its hardware and is bringing unique machine learning-enabled experiences to mobile.

 Similarly, by stepping outside the Qualcomm ecosystem and picking out its own components, Google gains more control over how and where to dedicate precious silicon space to fulfill its smartphone vision.
 Qualcomm has to cater to a wide range of partner visions, while Google certainly has no such obligation.
 Instead, much like Apple’s work on custom silicon, Google is using bespoke hardware to help build bespoke experiences.